Re Umberto-class ironclad: General characteristics and machinery

 The three ships of the class differed slightly in their dimensions; Re Umberto and Sicilia were the same length and width but Sardegna was longer.
 The ships had an overall length of 127.6 to 130.73 m; all three had a beam of 23.44 m.
 The three ships displaced between 13058 to 13673 LT normally and 14842 to 15454 LT at full load, with Sicilia the lightest and Re Umberto the heaviest.
-The first two ships had a draft of 9.29 m, while Sardegnas longer hull gave her a reduced draft, at 8.84 m.
+The first two ships had a draft of 9.29 m, while Sardegna's longer hull gave her a reduced draft, at 8.84 m.
 The ships were fitted with a single military mast with two fighting tops amidships.
 Sardegna was one of the first warships equipped with Marconi's new wireless telegraph.
 The ships' crews also varied in size, from 733 officers and men aboard Re Umberto, to 736 for Sicilia and 794 on Sardegna.

 The propulsion system for Re Umberto and Sicilia consisted of a pair of horizontal compound steam engines each driving a single screw propeller, with steam supplied by eighteen coal-fired, cylindrical fire-tube boilers.
 These ships' engines were manufactured by Gio.
 Ansaldo & C., based on a design from Maudslay, Sons and Field.
 Sardegna instead received a pair of triple-expansion steam engines, with the same number and type of boilers; she was the first Italian warship to be equipped with triple expansion engines.
 The ships' boilers were trunked into three funnels, with two side-by-side just aft of the conning tower, and the third further aft.
-Re Umbertos engines produced a top speed of 18.5 kn at 19500 ihp, while Sicilia made 20.1 kn from 19131 ihp and Sardegna reached 20.3 kn from 22800 ihp.
+Re Umberto's engines produced a top speed of 18.5 kn at 19500 ihp, while Sicilia made 20.1 kn from 19131 ihp and Sardegna reached 20.3 kn from 22800 ihp.
 Specific figures for each ship's cruising radius have not survived, but the ships of her class could steam for 4000 to 6000 nmi at a speed of 10 kn.